Non-Treating Medical Examinations

 - any relationship with the third party outside of a fee for service arrangement.

-- In advance of the examination, a physician must discuss the fee for the NTME with the party requesting the examination.
+- In advance of the examination, a regulated member must discuss the fee for the NTME with the party requesting the examination.

-- The physician undertaking the NTME must obtain informed consent from the person for the examination, diagnostic interventions and release of the physician’s report.
+- The regulated member undertaking the NTME must obtain informed consent from the person for the examination, diagnostic interventions and release of the physician’s report.

-- Notwithstanding subsection (4), the physician is not legally required to obtain consent if a person has been ordered by a court order or statutory direction to undergo a NTME; however, the physician is not required to:
+- Notwithstanding clause (4), the regulated member is not legally required to obtain consent if a person has been ordered by a court order or statutory direction to undergo a NTME; however, the regulated member is not required to:

 - enforce the terms of a court order or statutory direction, or